ecruzse/site_with_DB/README.md

-# Frontend with Database
+# Front-end Website with Database Integration
->A simple website with database integration
+>A simple website using Flask to send, retrieve and alter data from a SQL Database

 *Project Requirements*